 Guests who dare to spend the night in Lizzie Borden’s House say that they have been woken in the night by the sound of a woman weeping softly to herself.
 Other guests have witnessed shoes moving across the floor without being touched.

 Some have even encountered the apparition of an older lady who tries to tuck them into bed at night!

 It is believed that Abby and Andrew Borden, the two murder victims, are still in the house and some visiting psychics have also picked up on Lizzie herself.

 The house has hosted a number of paranormal television shows and they have all struggled with equipment failures as lights and equipment turn on and off at random in the house and some of the cameras have been moved or turned off while locked in a room without nobody around!

-The Hawthorne Hotel in Salem, Massachusetts has become something of a landmark for visitors since it was built in 1925 and not surprisingly the hotel, like so many other buildings in the city, is supposed to be haunted – due to the dark and bloody history which dates back to the Witch Trials of 1692.
+The Hawthorne Hotel in Salem, Massachusetts has become something of a landmark for visitors since it was built in 1925 and not surprisingly the hotel has ghost stories, like so many other buildings in this haunted city – due to the dark and bloody history which dates back to the Witch Trials of 1692.

 There are rumors that the hotel is haunted, although they have never been confirmed.
 The TV-show Ghost Hunters did an extensive investigation in 2007, but their reports were inconclusive.

 Over the years, guests have reported supposed activities in rooms 325 and 612; some say they have seen the apparition of a woman lingering in the corridors, yet others have felt a more active presence in the rooms.